shermam/entity-generator/README.md

 Node version 8.11.2 or higher is required.

 Running this generator will not add Entity Framework to your project.
-You will have add it your self and then run the generator just to create the classes
+You will have add it your self and then run the generator just to create the classes.

+As this generator was made to generate classes for a web api the lazy loading option on the context class is generated as disabled, because when serializing the class to JSON with lazy load there was a outOfMemoryException being thrown.

 Suggestions and help are welcome.